shillbom/regular-websockets/README.md

 Have a look at the included sample!

-The pattern used is configuring the service and then using the service in your controllers / services.
+The pattern used is similar to MVC.
+Register the service and then create "controllers" that implement the `ISocketService`, Configure and endpoint using `RegularWebsockets` instead of `Route` on the service and of you go!

 ```cs
 // Startup.cs